 In a non-collaborative model, you and your L&D team need to speak with specialists, pull information, build the course, then make sure the course is accurate by running it past the specialist again.
 This results in a lot of back and forth, and more importantly, time wasted.
 This also makes the process of revamping a course with new information time-consuming as well.
 And without a cloud-based collaborative LMS, your team would have to manually set up the course at every office location, rather than upload it and make it live.

 Collaborative Learning allows you to streamline the course creation process regardless of the topic, even during a rapidly evolving healthcare crisis.
-If insurance policies update, an insurance specialist or HR rep knowledgeable on the topic can create the course in your collaborative LMS.
+If insurance policies update or you switch to a new insurtech product, an insurance specialist or HR rep knowledgeable on the topic can create the course in your collaborative LMS.
 When there’s a new piece of tech or software to use, IT can create the course.

 And again, in the event of a shifting health crisis, healthcare workers from any of your locations can share what they’ve learned via courses, ensuring everyone is as safe as possible.
 Couple all of this with off-the-shelf information and you’re left with courses that are as up-to-date as possible.

 Collaborative Learning will help your organization learn and grow in meaningful ways, together as a team.
 With a truly collaborative LMS in your toolbelt, you’ll be able to completely democratize the learning process and empower your team with the tools they need to make powerful courses.

 360Learning offers a fully collaborative LMS experience, making it possible for your team to create courses as a team, identify Learning Needs, rate and review courses, and iterate on existing content.
 Sign up for a free demo of 360Learning and see how a collaborative LMS can help your company completely embrace the Collaborative Learning model and revolutionize training in healthcare.